-- Audit & Compliance Committee;
+- · Audit & Compliance Committee;

-- Sustainability & Risk Committee\;
+- Sustainability & Risk Committee;

-- Human Resources Committee; and
+- · Human Resources Committee; and

-- Governance Committee.
+- · Governance Committee.

-- \ Formerly the CSR & Risk Committee.
-In FY20, the Board amended the name in order to more accurately reflect the responsibilities of the Committee.

 Each Committee operates under a specific Charter, which is reviewed periodically by the Board.
 Each Committee aims for consistent improvement in the corporate governance environment.
 The Committee will recommend to the Board the formal adoption of any revised Charter.
-All Committee Charters were reviewed and updated in FY20 except the Governance Committee, which was last reviewed and updated on 20 June 2019.
+All Committee Charters were reviewed and updated where necessary in FY21 except the Governance Committee, which was last reviewed and updated on 20 June 2019.